katholmgren/web-dev-hw/README.md

-# web-dev-hw
+# Katherine Holmgren's web-dev-hw
-Katherine Holmgren's repository for Intro to Web Design and Development.
+Repository for my Intro to Web Design and Development homework.